sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. In Visual Studio, open **CustomerManager.sln** located in the **source/Ex2-DataAccess/Begin** folder of this lab.

-	This solution already contains a Metro Style application; you will now add a Web API service used by the application to retrieve the data.
+	This solution already contains a Windows 8 Style UI application; you will now add a Web API service used by the application to retrieve the data.

 1. Right-click the Solution Explorer and select **Add | New Project**.